 Appendix B NCEMCH National Center for Education in Maternal and Child Health NCEO National Center on Educational Outcomes NCITE National Center to Improve the Tools for Educators NCLB No Child Left Behind NCLD National Center for Learning Disabilities NCLE National Clearinghouse for ESL Literacy Education NCSET National Center on Secondary Education and Transition NCRRC North Central Regional Resource Center NCYD National Center for Youth with Disabilities NDSC National Down Syndrome Congress NDSS National Down Syndrome Society NE Natural Environment NEA National Education Association NECTAS National Early Childhood Technical Assistance System NEFEC North East Florida Educational Consortium NESS National Easter Seal Society NFB National Federation of the Blind NHIF National Head Injury Foundation NICHCY National Information Center for Children and Youth with Disabilities NICU Neonatal Intensive Care Unit NIDCD National Institute on Deafness and Other Communication Disorders NIDRR National Institute on Disability and Rehabilitation Research NORD National Organization for Rare Disorders Notice/Consent Written notification provided to parents/guardians regarding a district's intent to evaluate, place, or change placement, and the parental/guardian consent for such action.
 NPA No Provider Available NSDC National Staff Development Council NTAC National Technical Assistance Consortium for Children and Young Adults who are Deaf-Blind NTID National Technical Institute for the Deaf NTN National Transition Network Nursing Services Services that must meet the developmental needs of the child and may not be solely medical in nature.
 Nutritional Services Services that address a child's need for an adequate diet of food and drink that promotes good growth and development provided by a registered dietitian.
+0 & M Orientation & Mobility OA Office of Administration (usually state) Occupational Therapy Services provided by a qualified occupational therapist that helps children develop fine motor skills can be provided in a variety of settings and ways.

-O & M Orientation & Mobility OA Office of Administration (usually state) Occupational Therapy Services provided by a qualified occupational therapist that helps children develop fine motor skills; can be provided in a variety of settings and ways.
-OCR Office of Civil Rights (U. S. Department of Education) OERI Office of Educational Research and Improvement (U. S. Department of Education) ОНІ Other Health Impairment OI Orthopedic Impairment On- site Verification Written evidence of the school district's compliance with regulations.
-OSEDA Office of Social and Economic Data Analysis OSEP Office of Special Education Programs (U. S. Department of Education) OSERS Office of Special Education and Rehabilitative Services (Federal) oss Out-of-School Suspension ОТ Occupational Therapy; Occupational Therapist Outcome Statement of the changes that family members want to see for their child or themselves.
+Occupational Therapy Services provided by a qualified occupational therapist that helps children develop fine motor skills; can be provided in a variety of settings and ways.
+OCR Office of Civil Rights (U. S. Department of Education) OERI Office of Educational Research and Improvement (U.S. Department of Education) ОНІ Other Health Impairment OI Orthopedic Impairment On-site Verification Written evidence of the school district's compliance with regulations.
+OSEDA Office of Social and Economic Data Analysis OSEP Office of Special Education Programs (U. S. Department of Education) OSERS Office of Special Education and Rehabilitative Services (Federal) OSS Out-of-School Suspension ОТ Occupational Therapy; Occupational Therapist Outcome Statement of the changes that family members want to see for their child or themselves.
+P.L.
+102-119 Federal Public Law; in 1991, it amended P.L.
+99-457 Page 25 of 65